 There are many reasons to open an email in a web browser.

-Also, you need not install an independent PDF reader like Adobe Acrobat Reader to open and access your PDF files.
-You can simply open them on your web browser.
+- Easy to open- Also, you need not install an independent PDF reader like Adobe Acrobat Reader to open and access your PDF files.
+Using Outlook in the web browser, one can simply open in the web browser.

 Now, as we have discussed why and when a user may need to open an email with a web browser, let’s now discuss how one can do it.
 Well, as Outlook is quite a smart program, it identifies the rendering issues related to an email.
 Hence, if Outlook can’t read some of the components of the emails, it will suggest you open that email in the web browser.
 The notification that will pop up is “If there are problems with how this message is displayed, click here to view it in a web browser.”
 So, in this case, you can open the email in the web browser by clicking on the “Click here” option.
 But, if it is not the case with you, you will need to do it manually.
 Here we are going to mention the process of the same.
 Keep reading.